maggku/Project1-Optymism/readme.md

 ## Tools and Methodology
 - **Designed in Figma**: This project utilized Figma to design the user interface and generate initial CSS code snippets.
 Figma’s design-to-code feature was instrumental in creating the layout and visual styles.
 These generated styles were further customized to fit the specific needs of the project.
 - **Bootstrap**: Bootstrap was used to make the design responsive, using its grid system, utility classes, and pre-built components.

+## Credits
+- **Optymism Logo**:  Logo OPTYMISM.png
+- **Google Fonts**: Inter font for clean typography.
+- **Box Shadows and Gradients**: To enhance the design's appeal.
+- **Mosh Hamedani**:  This project incorporates code snippets and ideas inspired by the tutorial The Ultimate HTML5 & CSS3 Series: Part 3 by Mosh Hamedani.
+Mosh's comprehensive explanations and coding best practices significantly helped in structuring and styling this project.
+- **Figma**:  This project incorporates svg code snippets from Figma for Ellipse and Triangle images used in Cards.

 ## How to Run
 1. Clone this repository to your local machine: